LemmySmackett/LemmySmackettCom/content/stories/mature/chocolat_noir.md

 "How?"
 Yellow asked.

-"She used to wear them for me." Ω
+"She used to wear them for me." ■